ReedOnePeck/Mind-Omni/README.md

 # Mind-Omni

-Mind-Omni is a brain-to-multimodal generation project built on top of Muddit-style masked diffusion modeling.
-This repository contains the currently released training and inference code for the full pipeline, including perceptual decoding, fMRI tokenization, joint brain-image-text modeling, and stage-2 VQA-style instruction tuning.
+Mind-Omni is a unified brain-vision-language framework built on top of Muddit-style masked diffusion modeling.
+This repository contains the released training and inference code for perceptual decoding, fMRI tokenization, joint brain-image-text modeling, and stage-2 instruction tuning.

+If you are using Codex skills or an agent workflow, start with:

+- [`skills/muddit-runbook/SKILL.md`](skills/muddit-runbook/SKILL.md) for the full stage-by-stage runbook
+- [`skills/nsd-dataset-usage/SKILL.md`](skills/nsd-dataset-usage/SKILL.md) for dataset layout, path replacement, and launch preparation

 ## TODO

 - [x] Training code
 - [x] Inference code
-- [x] Dataset release (initial ModelScope upload completed)
+- [x] Dataset release
+- [x] Checkpoint release
-- [ ] Evaluation code and ckpt release (planned within 2 weeks)
+- [ ] Evaluation code release

-## Overview

-The repository is organized as a multi-stage pipeline:

-1. `train_decoder_for_perception/`
-   Train a perceptual decoder that predicts CLIP-aligned image and text features from fMRI.
-2. `train_fMRI_tokenizer_perceptual/`
-   Train the fMRI tokenizer that converts brain signals into discrete brain tokens.
-3. `train_stage1/`
-   Jointly train brain, image, and text alignment for bidirectional brain-to-multimodal generation.
-4. `train_stage1_2/`
-   Continue stage-1 training with the finalized tokenizer setting and the 64-token brain representation.
-5. `train_stage2_short_VQA/`
-   Instruction-tune the model for short VQA, detailed captioning, and easy reasoning.
-6. `data_processing/`
-   Dataset preprocessing utilities for stage-1 and stage-2 training.
-7. `Validate_the_models/`
-   Internal validation and analysis scripts.

 ## Setup